JL-III/Theatria/docs/rules-policies/market-shop-rules.md

 # Market Shop Rules

-Market shop requirements:
+## Market Shop Requirements

-* Players with market plots must maintain activity by logging in at least once a month.
+- **Player Activity**: Players with market plots must log in at least once a month to maintain activity.
-* Keep their shop chests stocked.
+- **Stock Management**: Keep shop chests stocked regularly.
-* Keep a minimum of ten shop chests.
+- **Minimum Chest Requirement**: Each shop must have at least ten shop chests.
-* Must have a structure for the shop.
-This is to keep the market looking interesting.
+- **Shop Structure**: A proper structure is required for the shop to ensure the market area looks interesting and appealing.

 {% hint style="danger" %}
-Failure to follow these rules may result in the **loss of the market shop,** a **$100,000 fine or both**.
+Failure to follow these rules may result in the **loss of the market shop**, a **$100,000 fine**, or both.
 {% endhint %}